40 Unforgettable Things To Do in Calgary on Your Next Vacation

 Each August, Calgarians and visitors alike gather in Elliston Park to “ooh” and “ahh” at GlobalFest’s spectacular fireworks displays.
 (For the best views, stake out a spot near the lake—the water catches the reflection for a light show that’s twice as impressive.)
 The festival is known for its “pyromusicals” (fireworks set to music), cultural pavilions and food stands.

 The Scotiabank Saddledome has played host to many events since it opened in 1983, including the 1988 Calgary Winter Olympics.
+(Here’s how the Olympics changed Canada.)
 Since day one, however, it’s also served as home the city’s NHL team, the Calgary Flames.
 To experience a home game is to tick a quintessentially Canadian item off of your bucket list—especially if you manage to catch the Flames take on their Albertan rivals, the Edmonton Oilers.

 Not one to be left behind when it comes to food trends, Calgary offers plenty of healthy juice shops including Juice Because.
 The brand, which has dozens of locations around the city, makes cold-pressed juices, nut milks, cleanses and snacks.
-Use their website to tailor your juice order to your current condition—they’ll provide recommendations to treat everything from a hangover to exhaustion.
+Tailor your juice order to your current condition—they’ll provide recommendations to treat everything from a hangover to exhaustion.
+(In case that doesn’t work, check out the best hangover cures from every Canadian province.)

 Seeking a chic souvenir for a lady in your life?
 Stop by Liz & Lottie in Calgary’s East Village.
 The store’s impossibly cute collection includes jewellery, handbags, pet accessories, home décor and baby gear.